Luzog78/42-darkly/XSS basic/Ressources/Readme.md

 #### Step 1:

-- Go to the feedback page
+- Go to the feedback page.

 #### Step 2: